marqo-ai/marqo/README.md

 ```

 You can then search using text as usual.
-Both text and image fields will be searched:

 ```python